WASHINGTON — It’s do or die time, literally, for “Mad Men” conspiracy theorists, as Season 7 stokes a theory that ignited midway through Season 6.

 As she and Don kiss, a final coyote howl triggers Megan to feel lightheaded, and she stumbles drunkenly to the bedroom like the drugged Farrow in “Rosemary’s Baby.”
 Restless, Don sits down to watch a TV program of Joey Bishop, who starred with Tate in “Valley of the Dolls,” written by Dorothy Kingsley, who created the very show for which Megan is auditioning this episode, NBC’s “Bracken’s World.”
 In fact, when Megan hears about her callback for the pilot, she holds her stomach and says, “I feel like I just ate a bag of butterflies.”

 Back in New York, Peggy holds a tub of Folger’s Coffee as a co-worker says, “I have a feeling this isn’t about coffee,” hinting at coffee heiress Abigail Folger, who was also killed in the Manson Murders.
 Don and Megan have another chance at sex, but Megan pulls Don’s hands off her belly.
 They ultimately consummate, but not without Megan expressing nervousness.
-If Megan is impregnated here in January 1969, she will be exactly eight months pregnant by August 1969, like Tate was at the time of her murder.
 The final cherry on top is the sliding door of Don’s New York apartment, which keeps sticking, recalling the Grandma Ida break in and Don’s reflection as Megan stood in her star shirt.

 With all of the above connections, it’s clear that show runner Matthew Weiner knows exactly what he’s doing.
-He’s no doubt heard the conspiracy buzz online — perhaps he even planted it — and he intentionally keeps egging us on.
+He’s no doubt heard the conspiracy buzz online — perhaps he even planted it — and he’s now intentionally egging us on.
 But that doesn’t necessarily mean he plans to kill off Megan Draper.

 He could be throwing us a curve.